1751634419/Aurora/README.md

 #### NOT AVAILABLE YET

 ## Current Progress
-1. Implement the instructions related to the operand stack
+1. Implement all the instructions

 ***Note: the parser for the format *.wasm* has been completed.***

+## Plans
+1. Adjust the structure of the project.

 ## Licensing
 The source code is temporarily licensed under GPL v3.
 It's available [here](/LICENSE).